 • Recommend solutions that facilitate improved access to Veterans’ health care in rural areas

-VRHAC consists of 12 appointed members and 3 ex-officio members, appointed by the Secretary of VA.
+VRHAC consists of 12 appointed members and three ex-officio members appointed by the Secretary of VA.
 Members include rural health experts in academia; rural health professionals; state Directors of Veterans Affairs; leaders of Veterans Service Organizations; and rural Veterans.
 VRHAC members are led by a Committee Chair and supported by the Office of Rural Health.

 Committee Recommendations